jbjorge/diffx/angular/README.md

 import 'zone.js/dist/zone-patch-rxjs'; // <--- This thing right here
 ```

 ## Usage

 ### setDiffxOptions()

-`setDiffxOptions(options)` is used to configure which global features to enable for Diffx, and should ideally be run
+`setDiffxOptions(options)` is optionally used to configure which global features to enable for Diffx, and should ideally
-before any code interacts with Diffx.
+be run before any code interacts with Diffx.

 * `options` - an options object that configures how Diffx works internally